 Our previous article in this RCA Program Development blog series introduced the six roles required in your root cause analysis team in order cover all of the necessary functions.

-This installment in the series goes into more depth on the team structure and provides some important considerations for deciding whom should be involved.
+This instalment in the series goes into more depth on the team structure and provides some important considerations for deciding whom should be involved.

 Roles and Responsibilities